A partnership you can rely on.

 - Employers' liability insurance

 If your organisation has employees, employers' liability is a legal requirement.
 The minimum level of cover required by law is £5 million.
 Without this policy you may face large fines, reputational damage and uninsured claims.
 Coverage provides indemnity in respect of your legal liability to pay damages for death, illness, injury or disease to employees arising out of the course of their employment.
 Coverage may also extend to cover volunteers, people on work experience, non-executive directors and trustees.

-Working as a professional, your expertise is your business and offering your services, knowledge and advice runs its own unique set of risks.
-Being fully covered should you find yourself in the position of having your work or advice questioned is important.
-That's why we work with insurers who can help you to cover the costs of potential compensation claims, legal costs and expenses required to defend yourself in court, as well as loss of income from days spent in court.
+Providing clients with knowledge and advice has its own unique set of risks, which is why making sure you’re fully covered should you find yourself in the position of having your work or advice questioned is incredibly important.
+We work with insurers who can help you to cover the costs of potential compensation claims, legal costs and expenses required to defend yourself in court, as well as loss of income from days spent in court.

 Cyber and data risk insurance, also known as cyber liability insurance, will be there to assist and protect your organisation if it experiences a data breach, malicious cyber hack and many other types of threats to your data security.
-Statistics show that cyber-crime is on the increase in the UK with specialist organised crime groups targeting a wide variety of organisations, including charities.
-Your organisation could be severely affected if your data or network is compromised.
 Cyber liability cover is designed to support and protect you, providing effective cover against the costs associated with a data breach such as IT forensics, loss of income and third party liability.
 It will also provide access to specialist legal advice and expertise to help minimise any damage.

 Buildings, contents and equipment insurance